 One of the most popular ways of flattening and distorting our picture of God is through the violent/peaceful, or loving/wrathful dichotomy.
 While in the past this was done in a more straight Old Testament v.
 New Testament split, contemporary proponents focus more on what Andrew Wilson has called the Jesus Tea Strainer hermeneutic.
 In a nutshell, you take the person of Jesus, or the peaceful teachings of Jesus as you understand them, and then propose to strain out whatever bits of the OT, or even the NT, contradict the loving portrait of God that Jesus reveals to us.
 Jesus’ picture of a Fatherly, non-violent, ‘Abba’-God who loves his enemies to the death ought to be normative, relativizing all other portrayals (even those in Scripture) in light of its purity and ultimacy.

 Let me be clear here: I’m all for Jesus being the ultimate revelation of God.
-I’m also all for reading the OT and the NT through the person and work of Christ, as Andrew and I have said before.
-But it’s important that we actually pay attention to all of Jesus’ teachings, because more often than not they cut across our too-simple dichotomies and boxes.
+I’m also all for reading the OT and the NT through the person and work of Christ.
+But we must pay attention to all of Jesus’ teachings, because more often than not they cut across our too-simple dichotomies and boxes.
 Take for instance his presentation of God in the parables.